LeslieHor/rCast/README.md

 * AngularJS (For creating the app)

 ## Statuses
-0. Episode is not downloaded
+0: Episode is not downloaded
-1. Downloading
+1: Downloading
-2. Downloded, not played
+2: Downloded, not played
-3. Partially played, bookmark is set
+3: Partially played, bookmark is set
-4. Episode finished
+4: Episode finished
-5. Episode finished, and deleted.
+5: Episode finished, and deleted